Angelo234-ai/job-board/README.md

 # Django Job Board

 A website for companies to post their open job opportunities.
+Companies are able to create, delete, edit and promote their job postings with Stripe-handled payments.
 Built using Django Rest Framework for the backend, Caprover, Docker, React and deployed on Digital ocean and Netlify.

 Login Credentials: